Bismuth hydroxide

-Bismuth hydroxide (Bi(OH)_{3}) is non-fully characterised chemical compound of bismuth.
+Bismuth hydroxide (Bi(OH)_{3}) is a non-fully characterised chemical compound of bismuth.
 It is produced as white flakes when alkali is added to a solution of a bismuth salt and is usually described as bismuth oxide hydrate or bismuth hydrate.
+Upon heating to 400°C, bismuth hydroxide decomposes to bismuth(III) oxide.

 Uses

 Bismuth hydrate is a component used in milk of bismuth which is used in gastrointestinal disorders as a protective agent.
 Aqueous ammonia reacts with bismuth(III) ions to precipitate white bismuth hydroxide.